Over the weekend, I got the following email about using pop culture references in a story setting:

 In Jac’s case specifically, I’d definitely say that setting the scene in the 90’s might be a mistake, especially for an audience that young.
 Remember, you’re writing for your readers, not for yourself.
 Not to mention, of course, that a 2nd or 4th grader is going to care about entirely different things than an adult.
 What kind of references are they?
 Movie?
 Music?
 World events?
 Those might be a bit outside the realm of your reader’s awareness (or caring).
 It might be a good experiment to cut out the references and focus on the world of the story, the characters and the plot.
 Those are going to be much more interesting to your target audience, Jac, than anything you bring in from the outside world.

 References in Your Story Setting: Options

-While younger projects like Jac’s might have less room for references, older projects, like MG and YA, have lots of opportunities for setting the scene with specific details.
+While younger projects like Jac’s might have less room for references, older projects, like middle grade and young adult fiction, have lots of opportunities for setting the scene with specific details.
 Overall, I’ve seen references tackled in four different ways: